Brain Health Now and for the Long Run

 Stimulating Your Brain

-“Cognitive activity can range anywhere from continuing to engage in one’s occupation, to maintaining some sort of cognitively stimulating avocational activities like playing chess or the piano, to formalized cognitive training programs, such as what’s offered in BIDMC’s Brain Fit Club,” says Marcantonio.
+“Cognitive activity can range anywhere from continuing to engage in one’s occupation, to maintaining some sort of cognitively stimulating avocational activities like playing chess or the piano, to formalized cognitive training programs,” says Marcantonio.
 “The important thing is that the phrase, ‘use it or lose it’ seems to carry some weight.”

 The 2014 Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) study, funded by the National Institute of Health (NIH), showed that brain training to improve cognitive abilities had lasting effects that persisted for as much as five years for memory and as long as ten years in the areas of reasoning and speed of processing.